-SRLC, which was acquired by the Corporation in 2013, compensates its senior management personnel through a base salary and discretionary bonus.
+SRLC compensates its senior management personnel through a base salary and discretionary bonus.

 At GRIL, an indirect wholly-owned subsidiary of the Corporation, brokers are compensated primarily via a percentage of the commissions generated from the sale and purchase of securities on behalf of their clients.
 They may earn additional variable compensation based on overall corporate results.